The Scrum At Scale® Guide

 Product Owner Cycle

-A group of Product Owners who need to coordinate a shared backlog that feeds a network of teams are themselves a team called a MetaScrum.
-For each SoS there is an associated MetaScrum.
-A MetaScrum aligns the teams’ priorities
+A group of Product Owners who need to coordinate a shared backlog that feeds a network of teams are themselves a team called a Product Owner Team.
+For each SoS there is an associated Product Owner Team which aligns the teams’ priorities along a single path so that they can coordinate their team backlogs and build alignment with stakeholders to support the backlog.

-MetaScrums hold a scaled version of Backlog Refinement, the Scaled Backlog Refinement Meeting
+Product Owner Teams hold a scaled version of Backlog Refinement, the MetaScrum

-This event occurs as often as needed, at least once per Sprint, to ensure a Ready backlog.
+This event occurs as often as needed, at least once per Sprint, to ensure a Ready backlog at the Product Owner Team level.

-The main functions of the MetaScrum are to:
+The main functions of the Product Owner Team are to:

-- create a minimally uniform “Definition of Done” that applies to all teams in the SoS.
+create a minimally uniform “Definition of Done” that applies to all teams.

-- decide upon and monitor metrics that give insight into the product.
+decide upon and monitor metrics that give insight into the product and the market.

 The Chief Product Owner (CPO)

-- Working closely with their associated SoSM so that the Release Plan that the MetaScrum team generates can be deployed efficiently.
+Working closely with their associated SoSM so that the Release Plan that the Product Owner team generates can be deployed efficiently.

 Some sample diagrams:

-NOTE: As mentioned above, these pentagons represent the ideal sized Scrum teams and ideal sized MetaScrums.
+NOTE: As mentioned above, these pentagons represent the ideal sized Scrum teams and ideal sized Product Owner Teams.
 These diagrams are meant to be examples only, your organizational diagram may differ greatly.

 The Executive MetaScrum (EMS)

-The MetaScrums enable a network design of Product Owners which is infinitely scalable alongside their associated SoS’s.
-The MetaScrum for the entire agile organization is the Executive MetaScrum.
-The EMS owns the organizational vision and sets the strategic priorities for the whole company, aligning all the teams around common goals.
+The Product Owner Teams enable a network design of Product Owners which is infinitely scalable alongside their associated SoS’s.
+The Product Owner Team for the entire agile organization meets with key stakeholders as the Executive MetaScrum.
+The EMS owns the organizational vision and sets the strategic priorities, aligning all the teams around common goals.

 Sample diagram showing an EMS coordinating 5 groups of 25 teams: